wandb/aihackercup/README.md

 - a zipped directory with a README and a requirements.txt
 - a link to the [W&B Weave](https://weave-docs.wandb.ai/tutorial-eval?utm_source=github&utm_medium=code&utm_campaign=lightning-ai-hacker-cup) evaluation

+You can use your own code to generate solutions or you can modify the code in this repo.
+The one requirement is that evaluations must be run using W&B Weave as we'll be using those logs to help verify winning solutions.

 ### Rules